ApionXD/wordle-race/README.md

 ### Kunle: Dealt with most things database and login related.
 ### Tristan: Worked on word checking logic, game over page, leader board page, and the different size board lengths.
 ### Notes:
-This project may seem fairly basic on the surface, but the implementation of the features was more complicated
+-This project may seem fairly basic on the surface, but the implementation is more complicated.\
+-Made the gameover screen show the boards played through the latest game session.\
+-All aspects of the project propasal were met.